 This also allows buildings to make use of demand side response incentives.
 Employing the use of DSR generates an ongoing passive income which can be reinvented or put towards other CSR (Corporate Social Responsibility) activities, to deliver social value.
 Not only are there rewards for using DSR, but there is no capital outlay required, making the ROI more attractive than most energy-saving measures.

-In summary, ESG funds allow the financial sector to invest in environmentally sustainable companies, while demand-side response technologies enable buildings to optimise energy consumption, both of which contribute to reducing the sector’s carbon footprint.
+ESG funds therefore allow the financial sector to invest in environmentally sustainable companies, while demand-side response technologies enable buildings to optimise energy consumption, both of which contribute to reducing the sector’s carbon footprint.
 These initiatives demonstrate proactive efforts within the financial industry to align with environmental goals and mitigate climate change impacts.

-In conclusion, while government support is beneficial, businesses in the UK’s financial sector must take proactive steps towards reducing their carbon footprint.
+While government support is beneficial, businesses in the UK’s financial sector must take proactive steps towards reducing their carbon footprint.
 Despite government initiatives experiencing setbacks, such as the unfulfilled promises from COP26 in November 2021, relying solely on governmental action is insufficient.
 By prioritising green building practices and embracing initiatives like ESG funds and demand-side response, financial institutions can play a crucial role in achieving net-zero targets.
 It’s imperative for businesses to seize control of their environmental impact and capitalise on the benefits of sustainability, rather than waiting for external mandates.